jmelican21/MovieShots/README.md

 runtime <- MovieShots %>% group_by(year,title) %>% summarize(runtime = sum(duration)/60) #divide by 60 for minutes
 ```

-Please analyze the data on Golf discs to answer the following questions.

 ### a.
 How has average shot duration changed over time?